myarasi8/cs411/TwitterLoginCode/Readme.md

 ## **Twitter Login Code**

-This folder contains code regarding logging into Twitter.
+This folder contains preliminary code regarding logging into Twitter.

+This is just a prototype.